Select Page

 Campaigns Barn Owl Habitat

-Wild Barn Owls arrived naturally in February 2005.
-This one was photographed hunting the LLP in summer 2009
+Wild Barn Owls arrived naturally in Febuary 2005.
+This one was photographed hunting in the LLP in summer 2009

 Hundreds of swifts were feeding on thousands of insects rising up from acres of beautiful long grass.
 We never had a single swift here before.
 Far more swallows and house martins than ever before – and the occasional hobby too.
 Redstarts nested in the barn… badgers… fallow deer… slow worms… peregrine falcon… goshawk…